choval/async/README.md

 // $out is a promise that resolves with 'hello world'
 ```

+### async

-This can also be used to make blocking code async.
+This can also be used to make blocking code run asynchronously.
+Creates a fork in the background.

 ```php
 $blocking_code = function() {